Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 Over (137.5)

-Michigan State has a 16-14-0 record against the spread so far this season compared to Kansas State, who is 22-10-0 ATS.
-The Spartans have a 16-14-0 record hitting the over, while games involving the Wildcats have a record of 17-15-0 when it comes to hitting the over.
-The teams combine to score 145.7 points per game, 8.2 more points than this matchup's total.
-Michigan State has a 6-4 record against the spread while going 7-3 overall in the last 10 contests.
-Kansas State has gone 6-4 against the spread and 6-4 overall in its last 10 contests.
+Michigan State is 16-14-0 against the spread this season compared to Kansas State's 22-10-0 ATS record.
+In terms of hitting the over, games involving the Spartans are 16-14-0 and the Wildcats are 17-15-0.
+The two teams score an average of 145.7 points per game, 8.2 more points than this matchup's total.
+Over the last 10 contests, Michigan State has a 6-4 record against the spread while going 7-3 overall.
+Kansas State has gone 6-4 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.